harismb-208/Textile-Demand-Prediction-and-Restocking-using-Machine-Learning/README.md

 ---

  Tech Behind the Scenes
-Python for the whole project
+Python for the whole project:

 pandas, numpy for data wrangling